People

 1. Evaluate your existing compensation structure

-"Before you start thinking about pay transparency, make sure you're exactly where you need to be from a market standpoint, and make sure the people in your company are being paid fairly," Contractor says.
+"Before you start thinking about pay transparency, make sure you're exactly where you need to be from a market standpoint, and make sure the people in your company are being paid fairly," Contractor said.
 "Otherwise, you're asking for trouble.
 If you're going to create pay transparency, you need to ensure you're in line internally before you begin promoting it externally."

 2. Base compensation on data — not opinions